Skip to main content

 [37] VII.6, VII.9, [38] VI.4, VI.6.

-As in the proof of the local existence theorem (Theorem 4.3.11), having access to the (abstract) reciprocity law and the norm limitation theorem reduces the task of proving the existence theorem to the “topological” assertion that every open subgroup of \(C_L\) of finite index contains a norm subgroup.
+As in the proof of the local existence theorem (Theorem 4.3.18), having access to the reciprocity law, even in abstract form, reduces the task of proving the existence theorem to the “topological” assertion that every open subgroup of CL of finite index contains a norm subgroup.
 For this, we can essentially rerun the Kummer-theoretic argument from the local case.
+Since this argument is agnostic as to where the reciprocity map came from, it also applies in the approach that does not use abstract class field theory (Section 7.6).

-We then give the closely related algebraic proof of the Second Inequality (Theorem 7.2.10).
+After proving the existence theorem, we give the closely related algebraic proof of the Second Inequality (Theorem 7.2.9).

 Subsection A base case for the existence theorem